-- "agskip Mount Option for Allocation Group Specification" on page 67 - "ibound Mount Option for Solid-State Drives" on page 67 agskip Mount Option for Allocation Group Specification
+- "agskip Mount Option for Allocation Group Specification" on page 67 - "ibound Mount Option for SSD Media" on page 67 agskip Mount Option for Allocation Group Specification

-The agskip mount option specifies the allocation group (AG) for a new file, relative to the last previously created file (that is, it has the opposite effect of the rotorstep system tunable parameter).
+The agskip mount option specifies the allocation group (AG) for a new file, relative to the last previously created file (that is, it has the opposite effect of the rotorstep system tunable parameter. see "rotorstep" on page 81).
 Using agskip=agskipvalue causes each new file to be placed in the AG initialAG+agskipvalue, where initialAG is the allocation group used for the previously created new file.
 For example, agskip=3 means each new file thereafter will be allocated three AGs away from the AG used for the most recently created file.